dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/svcacc-rbac/README.md

 #### 4. Create a role:

+RBAC authorization defines permissions or policies to limit the access to the cluster resource.
+This set of permissions is called "Role" and is defined within a namespace.
+On the contraast, ClusterRole is a non-namespaced resource.

 Now we create role (<code><a href="https://github.com/dikshita-git/Research-Project/blob/main/Demo/authentication-authorization/svcacc-rbac/default-role.yaml">default-role.yaml</a></code>) with the name "sarbac" with different permissions.
 Here the actions: verbs: ["get", "list", "watch"] can be performed for the resources : ["pods"] only in the "default" namespace.
 THen deploy the file suing:

 ```